0xD3bt/Trench-Tools/docs/VPS_SETUP.md

 Good starting points:

 - EU: Frankfurt or Amsterdam
-- US East: New York / Newark area
+- US East: New York / Newark area for the default east-side endpoints
-- US West / central fallback: Salt Lake City area
+- US West / central fallback: Salt Lake City area if you set the Salt Lake provider endpoint
 - Asia: Singapore or Tokyo

 If you use a grouped `USER_REGION` like `us` or `asia`, remember those metros are far apart.
 In practice, pick a server near the side you care about and use the exact metro token (`ewr`, `slc`, `sg`, `tyo`, etc.).